U.S. rejects North Korean demand for nuclear status

 A White House spokesman said this month North Korea would need to show it was serious about abandoning its nuclear ambitions for talks to be meaningful.

 In Brussels, NATO foreign ministers issued a statement saying that North Korea's "provocative actions" violated U.N.
-Security Council resolutions, undermined regional stability and jeopardized prospects for lasting peace.
+Security Council resolutions, undermined regional stability and jeopardised prospects for lasting peace.

 "We urge the DPRK to refrain from further provocative acts," the NATO ministers said, calling for North Korea to comply with Security Council resolutions and return to the NPT from which the reclusive country announced its withdrawal in 2003.

-Pyongyang should abandon all nuclear weapons and nuclear and ballistic missile programs in a "complete, verifiable and irreversible manner" and engage in credible talks on denuclearization, they said.
+Pyongyang should abandon all nuclear weapons and nuclear and ballistic missile programmes in a "complete, verifiable and irreversible manner" and engage in credible talks on denuclearisation, they said.

-North Korea signed a denuclearization-for-aid deal in 2005 but later backed out of that pact.
+North Korea signed a denuclearisation-for-aid deal in 2005 but later backed out of that pact.
 It now says its nuclear arms are a "treasured sword" that it will never give up.

 It conducted its third nuclear test in February.